-- 1. Launch your web browser.

-- 2. Enter the printer's IP address in the browser's Address field (http://xxx.xxx.xxx).

-- 3. Click Properties.

-- 4. Select the Protocols folder on the left navigation panel.

-- 5. Select EtherTalk.

-- 6. If prompted, enter your Admin or Key User name and password.

-- 7. Select On or Off in the EtherTalk box.

-- 8. If you selected On, follow the instructions on the page to select EtherTalk options.
-For more information, including a description of the fields, click the Help button in CentreWare IS to view the online help.

-- 9. Click the Save Changes button.
+- 1. Launch your Web browser. - 2.
+Type the printer's IP address in the browser Address field.
+For details, see Finding the Printer's IP Address on page 14. - 3.
+Click Properties. - 4.
+On the left navigation pane, select the Protocols folder. - 5.
+Select EtherTalk. - 6.
+If prompted, type in your Admin or Key User name and password. - 7.
+In the EtherTalk field, select On or Off. - 8.
+If you selected On, follow the instructions on the page to select EtherTalk options.
+For more information, including a description of the fields, click the Help button in CentreWare IS to view the CentreWare IS Online Help. - 9.
+Click the Save Changes button.